vidmap/opensfm-tutorial/README.md

 Now you are running this particular docker image.
 If for some reason, the terminal looks like it is still loading the image, just press any key to continue.

 ### Moving files from host computer into docker
-To move files from your host computer into docker, type the following command, replacing `HOST_FILE_PATH` with the path to your file on your host computer, `IMAGE_ID` with your docker destination ID, and `PATH_TO_DESTINATION` with the path to your destination inside your docker folder.
+To move files from your host computer into docker, type the following command, replacing `HOST_FILE_PATH` with the path to your file on your host computer, `CONTAINER_ID` with your docker container ID, and `PATH_TO_DESTINATION` with the path to your destination inside your docker folder.

 In our particular instance, we want to move any images into the `data` folder.
 Therefore `PATH_TO_DESTINATION` should be `/source/OpenSfM/data/`.

-`sudo docker cp HOST_FILE_PATH IMAGE_ID: PATH_TO_DESTINATION`
+`sudo docker cp HOST_FILE_PATH CONTAINER_ID: PATH_TO_DESTINATION`

 ### Other

-To see all your current images and find Image IDs

-`sudo docker images`

-## Potential Errors
+# Potential Errors

 for libdc1394 error: Failed to initialize libdc1394, run: